austindahl1994/Character-Gen-Project/README.md

 New line after every value, each value and its pair broken up by a colon (':').

+Exmaple:

-Exmaple: Eye-color: blue, red, green
+Eye-color: blue, red, green

+Hair-color: brown, blonde, white